mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### Limitations and requirements

 Switchover and failover only understand simple topologies.
 They will not work if the cluster has multiple primaries, relay primaries, or if the topology is circular.
-The server cluster is assumed to be well-behaving with no significant replication lag and all commands that modify the cluster complete in a few seconds (faster than `backend_read_timeout` and `backend_write_timeout`).

 The backends must all use GTID-based replication, and the domain id should not change during a switchover or failover.
 Primary and replicas must have